 Bonnet and Boot

-The bonnet and the boot will be checked to ensure they close properly and securely.
+The bonnet and the boot will be checked to ensure that they close properly and securely.

-It is essential that your seats are able to be adjusted, and are securely fitted, with the seat backs fixed in an upright position.
+It is essential that your seats can be adjusted, and are securely fitted, with the seat backs fixed in an upright position.